 - 1. Each model goes through its respective decision tree for that worker to predict their individual salary distribution. - 2.
-To choose which model's prediction is the best fit for a particular worker, a k-nearest neighbor algorithm is applied to numerically describe how closely that worker is represented in each of the raw data sets that train the model. - 3.
+To choose which model's prediction is the best fit for a particular worker, a knearest neighbor algorithm is applied to numerically describe how closely that worker is represented in each of the raw datasets that train the model. - 3.
 This process upweights or downweights each model's prediction. - 4.
-Finally, the weights associated with each model help apply a sampling distribution, such that the outputs from the overall Salary Model are random predicted salary samples for each individual at a given company.
+Finally, the weights associated with each model help apply a sampling distribution such that the outputs from the overall Salary Model are randomly predicted salary samples for each individual at a given company.

-In other words, by the end of the Salary Model phase, we have generated a value for the median and mean salary and other salary percentiles for each worker in the U.S. who identifies themselves on online professional profiles as working for a given company, assuming they work full-time.
+In other words, by the end of the Salary Model phase, we have generated a value for the median and mean salary and other salary percentiles for each worker in the U.S. who identifies themselves as working for a given company via an online professional profile, assuming they work full-time.
+Position-level salary distributions are adjusted to ensure that predicted salaries do not fall below the minimum wage reported for each position's company and location.
+Company and parent company minimum wage thresholds are prioritized, followed by CBSA, state, and national thresholds.